Last Updated on by

 In order for you to create beautiful book-matched cuts, you would need a minimum capacity of 8 inches or more.
 And just like the horsepower, the more the merrier in relation to the throat capacity.
 Most of the featured saws in this article can cut a 10-inch wide board with ease.

-Another factor that affects a saw’s performance is the material of the bandsaw’s wheels that drive the blade.
+Another one of the factors that affects a saw’s performance is the material of the bandsaw’s wheels that drive the blade.
 The heavier the wheel that is driving the table, and the more dullness and momentum that is behind the table, the easier it would cut.

 You should think of it like catching a tennis ball or a baseball that is thrown at the same speed with your bare hands.